Primary School Visitors

 Enid Richemont: Interactive writing workshops for primary and the younger end of secondary schools - ie ages 9 - 12

-Malcolm Rose: The most pertinent year groups for my novels are Years 5-10.
+Malcolm Rose: Upper years only.
+The most pertinent year groups for my mystery and crime novels are Years 5 and 6.
 I have performed in front of groups of all sizes (5 - 700).
 I am very flexible with regard to audience size but my favourite audiences for talks are single or double classes.
 Most of my talks have been 50-90 minutes in duration (up to my record of 2 hours 30 minutes!).
 I concentrate on why and how I write stories.
 I deal in particular with the processes of getting an idea and turning it into a story by getting inside characters and developing the plot through their eyes.
-I can also contrast science and fiction writing, talk about researching novels and short stories, redrafting, and I am happy to take on requested themes.
-For schools with a particular interest in crime writing, I can offer an interactive talk that involves a lot of forensic science.
+For primary schools (Years 5/6) with a particular interest in crime writing, I can offer an interactive talk that involves a lot of forensic science.
 This has proved very popular recently, because of my TRACES crime series.
-I also run writing workshops.
-For these, the audience should be one class at most and it should be at least 1 hour.
-Usually, I concentrate on selecting good ideas, developing characters through whom the plot will emerge, and writing an attention-grabbing opening.
-The context is usually mystery or crime writing.

 Helen Salter: I'm happy to come and visit ages 10-14 for talks and readings.
 I cover the whole process - how to get published, editing, rewriting, plus cover art (often of interest to the kids.)
 I bring along lots of example manuscripts (and my first attempts at writing aged about 10!)
 Talks include a short, relevant reading and a Q&A session.